Please enable JS

 • Noticeable swings in state-of-charge or rapid discharge in normal use.

-• Vehicle enters reduced power mode more often than before.
+• The vehicle enters reduced power mode more often than before.

 • A technician confirms internal faults or imbalance that makes repair poor value.